aleenatomy2802/sample_code/ch18_hashing_and_dictionary.md

     - The implementation may vary: while many languages use hash tables, others might use trees or other data structures to ensure order or provide different performance guarantees.
     - Efficiency: The performance of a dictionary depends on its underlying implementation but often aims for \(O(1)\) average time complexity for standard operations.
 - **Use Cases**: Dictionaries are used in a wide range of applications, from storing simple configurations to complex data processing.
 They are a fundamental data structure in many high-level programming languages like Python (`dict`), JavaScript (objects as associative arrays), and C# (`Dictionary`).

-### Comparison and Relation

-- **Implementation vs. Concept**: The term "hash table" is often used to refer to a specific implementation technique for dictionaries.
-In contrast, "dictionary" is a more abstract term that refers to the concept of mapping keys to values, regardless of the underlying implementation.
-- **Performance Characteristics**: The performance of a dictionary can vary based on its implementation.
-Hash tables are generally chosen for their ability to provide fast lookups, insertions, and deletions.
-- **Ordering**: Standard hash tables do not maintain any order of the keys.
-However, some dictionary implementations, like Python's `OrderedDict` or the standard `dict` in Python 3.7 and later, maintain keys in insertion order or sorted order, using different underlying mechanisms than a plain hash table.

-In summary, while the terms can sometimes be used interchangeably, "hash table" refers more to the specific data structure and its implementation, whereas "dictionary" refers to the abstract data type and its interface for mapping keys to values.
-The choice between using the term "hash table" or "dictionary" often depends on the level of abstraction being discussed and the specific language or context.